-We've put together a series of fact sheets full of information about the farming industry in the South West.
-You can download them by clicking on the counties below.
+We've put together a series of facts and figures about the farming industry in the South West.

 The region’s farm businesses turn over £2.7bn, more than any other region in England, but farming’s significance to the region extends far beyond its direct financial contribution.